JONSASSE/432-2018/slides/class25/README.md

 - Remember that `tidyverse` loads `forcats`, so you shouldn't load `forcats` if you're loading `tidyverse`.
 Similarly, `rms` loads `Hmisc`, so you don't need to load that separately.
 - There's really no reason for you to source in `Love-boost.R`, unless you actually need it to do something specific.

-4. I expect that some people in this class will be really interested in [this genome browser, created using Shiny](https://shiny.rstudio.com/gallery/genome-browser.html).
+4. I expect that some people in this class will be really interested in [this ICGC pancreatic cancer (ductal adenocarcinoma) genome browser, created using Shiny](https://shiny.rstudio.com/gallery/genome-browser.html).
+    - If you want to learn Shiny, the best place to start is [this tutorial page at R Studio](http://shiny.rstudio.com/tutorial/), which guides you to lots of great resources.

 ## Minute Paper after Class 24 (first 24 responses, several questions not yet edited)